Investing Fundamentals

 Make your investing time agnostic.

-Inflation averages about 3.22%, so if you leave your money in those low-yield accounts, it loses buying power.
-A dollar today is worth less than a dollar ten years from now if it’s not in an investment that pays more than the rate of inflation.
+Inflation averages about 2.7% as of November 2024, so keeping your money in low-yield accounts means losing buying power.
+A dollar today won’t be worth as much ten years from now unless it’s invested in something that earns more than inflation.

 When it comes to investing, time is more important than timing.
 The longer your time horizon for investing, the more money you will make.
 The longer you sit by afraid to invest, the further away you are from retirement.